 Search and download (£) service records (WO 400) of non-commissioned officers and other ranks who served in one of the Household Cavalry regiments during the First World War.

-Search the First World War army medal cards (WO 372) on our website (£) for a soldier who received a campaign medal or gallantry award.
+Search by name or regimental (service) number for First World War army medal index cards (WO 372) on our website (£).

-Search the campaign medal rolls (WO 329) on Ancestry (£) by name, regimental number and regiment.
-You may find abbreviations on a roll entry – some of these abbreviations are explained on our army medal index card guide (see section above).
+Search the campaign medal rolls (WO 329) on Ancestry (£) by name, regimental (service) number and regiment.
+You may find abbreviations on a roll entry – some of these abbreviations are explained in our guide to army medal index cards.

 The British War and Victory medal entries may give you a battalion/unit number which will help you to find a unit war diary.